 The first “resistance” must be mentioned is the slow ground clearance, which makes many projects and industrial parks lack of synchronization, low technical standards for factories, etc. In addition, amid the gloomy context of the global economy, import and export decline, foreign investors are very cautious with investment plans.
 This also partly affects the growth rate of industrial real estate, due to the deceleration of foreign direct investment (FDI) flows due to fear.

 According to Deputy Minister of Planning and Investment Tran Quoc Phuong, on average, in recent years, FDI capital into industrial parks and economic zones accounts for about 35-40% of the country’s total increased registered FDI capital.
 Particularly in the field of processing and manufacturing, the rate can be up to 70-80%.
-As of August 2022, the total registered investment capital in Vietnam’s economic zones and industrial zones reached 340 billion USD.
+As of August 2022, the total registered industrial real estate investor vietnam economic zones and industrial zones reached 340 billion USD.

-However, through the latest report from the Foreign Investment Agency, by May 20, 2023, the total registered foreign investment capital in Vietnam reached nearly 10.86 billion USD, only 92.7% compared to the same period last year. period.
+However, through the latest report from the Foreign Investment Agency, by May 20, 2023, the total registered foreign industrial real estate investor vietnam reached nearly 10.86 billion USD, only 92.7% compared to the same period last year. period.
 Regarding capital structure, there are 962 new projects granted investment registration certificates, estimated total registered capital is more than 5.26 billion USD.
 Besides, 485 times of projects registered to adjust their investment capital, up 22.8% in number of projects but down 59.4% in capital over the same period.

 Commenting further, Mr. Thomas Rooney, Senior Manager of Industrial Services Division, Savills Hanoi, said that when operations are restored after Covid, investors or businesses have indeed come to Vietnam to investigate. monitor the market, but they all want to learn more about the market, before making a decision to invest.
 On the other hand, according to Mr. Thomas Rooney, FDI inflows in 2023 will be further affected by the global minimum tax policy.
 This leads to a situation where the market becomes less active.
 Therefore, large corporations are carefully considering continuing to invest in the context of global economic and political impacts.

-Stronger Policies to Support industrial real estate Investors
+Stronger Policies to Support industrial real estate industrial real estate investor vietnam

 According to VARs, the change of the economy and the emergence of new needs require clear and strong policy directions to support investors and promote the market to develop commensurate with the available potential.
 Therefore, first of all, the information on industrial park planning needs to be public and transparent in the overall planning map of the region and locality so that investors can rest assured to research and seize investment opportunities.